 • get a 4th generation HIV blood test to be sure you’re HIV-negative

-• get a test for hepatitis B and a test to check your kidneys
+• get tests for hepatitis B and kidney function

 • get a prescription